ntoll/microformats/README.txt

 * hReview - for representing an opinion
 * XFN - for representing friends and relationships

-More will follow.
+More will follow (most likely hAtom).

 In the code, you get the following:

-* Models relating to the geo, hCard, adr, hCalendar, hListing, hReview and XFN microformats. hCard has two models:
+* Models relating to the geo, hCard, adr, hCalendar, hListing, hReview and XFN microformats (models.py). hCard has two models:

     1) hCard - a "flat" model containing only the most common fields